Updated on: 3/12/2019

 Fatalities stemming from DUI-related accidents also declined significantly last year, with the number of fatalities in alcohol-related crashes dropping from 10,136 in 2010 to 9,878 in 2011.
 This represented a 2.5 percent total decline, and a recent statement from Mothers Against Drunk Driving (MADD) says this was the first time that number was below 10,000 since the NHTSA began recording data.

-The NHTSA’s report also shows that there is more to be done in regard to distracted driving behavior and habits in our country, as there were actually rises in fatalities related to distraction-affected car accidents.
+The NHTSA’s report also shows that there is more to be done in regard to distracted driving behavior and habits in our country, as there were actually rises in fatalities related to distracted driving accidents.
 There was a 1.9 percent increase in distracted driving-related fatalities in 2011, but a 7 percent decline in injuries.